BernardHeinesch/GEddySoft/README.md

 ## Documentation

+The complete documentation will be available online at https://bernardheinesch.github.io/GEddySoft/

+For local development:
+1. Install the package and its documentation dependencies
+2. Run `python build_docs.py` to build the documentation
-The complete documentation is available in the `docs/build/html/index.html` file.
-To view the documentation:
+3. The documentation will be available in `docs/build/html`

-1. Navigate to the `docs/build/html` directory
-2. Open `index.html` in your web browser

 The documentation includes:
 - Installation instructions